Dreamlinerm/Shorts-TikToks-Scroll-enhanced/README.md

 ## ✨ Features

-On TickTok and Youtube shorts it automatically:
+On TickTok,Youtube and Instagram shorts it automatically:

 <ul>
 <li>scrolls to next short</li>